 Accredited by the National Association of Schools of Theatre, the Theatre program at Bowling Green State University is a liberal arts program committed to instilling in students the values of studying live theatre in the classroom and on the stage.
-With a focus both on academic rigor and artistic excellence, the Theatre Major offers classes and opportunities which will help to develop an appreciation for the necessary relationship between artistry and understanding.
+With a focus both on academic rigor and artistic excellence, the Theatre program offers classes and opportunities which will help to develop an appreciation for the necessary relationship between artistry and understanding.

-There are two degree programs offered to the undergraduate theatre major: a Bachelor of Arts (in Theatre), and a Bachelor of Arts in Communication (in Theatre).
+There are two degree programs offered to the undergraduate theatre major: a Bachelor of Arts in Theatre, and a Bachelor of Arts in Communication in Theatre.
 Each program is academically flexible, allowing students to tailor a course of study to fit individual interests and goals.
 Each is academically and artistically challenging, with the goal of stretching students to grow creatively both in their intellect and in their art.

 Classes are offered in all areas of theatre, including acting, directing, performance studies, theatre history, dramatic literature, design, technical theatre, creative drama, theatre for young audiences, and musical theatre.